 Some of them might not ever want to sell, and they believe in buying more Bitcoin to replace any they have spent.
 For those looking to just hold for a short time this might seem extreme, but for those who are really dedicated to the idea of cryptocurrencies, the choice seems obvious.

 It’s up to you what crypto asset you want to HODL.
-Many people choose to HODL Bitcoin because it was the original cryptocurrency and it has staying power.
-However, there’s many other solid choices which you could choose to hold such as Ethereum or Monero which are also very useful and have a lot of use in the cryptocurrency space.
+Many people choose to HODL Bitcoin because it was the original cryptocurrency and it has a staying power.
+However, there are many other solid options which you could choose to hold such as Ethereum or Monero which are also very useful and have a lot of use in the cryptocurrency space.

 When choosing a coin to HODL, you should make sure to properly evaluate it first.
-A coin that makes a good HODL has an extraordinary use case and a low enough supply that it will be able to appreciate in value over time.
-It’s also likely better to do this with more established currencies, because it’s hard to tell exactly what will happen to new assets.
+A coin that makes a good HODL has an extraordinary use case and enough low supply that it will be able to appreciate in value over time.
+It’s also better to do this with more established currencies, because it’s hard to tell exactly what will happen to new assets.

-HODLing requires you to be fully invested and have a strong belief in the coin.
-While larger market cap coins could give you more stability, being able to HODL a lower market cap asset could produce higher profits.
+HODLing requires you to be fully devoted and have a strong belief in the coin.
+While larger market cap coins could give you more stability, being able to HODL a lower market cap asset could produce higher profit.

 If you’re unfamiliar with these types of wallets, cold wallets are not connected to the internet.
 This makes it much more difficult for someone to try to steal your funds, and they are always the safest option when long-term HODLing.

-Some people will never stop HODLing, but if you don’t then you’ll never really realize any profits.
+Some people will never stop HODLing, but if you don’t then you’ll never really realize any profit.
 You should stop HODLing crypto when you feel it’s right to do so.
-Setting a profit goal is a good idea, and even if you truly believe in the future of a currency, it’s typically a good idea to cash out some of it to collect your gains.
+Setting a profit goal is a good idea, and even if you truly believe in the future of the currency, it’s typically a good idea to cash out some of it to collect your gains.

-There are many opportunities to be made trading, and it’s possible that you could double or even triple the amount of coins you have if you’re willing to ride the ups and downs.
+There are many opportunities for trading, and it’s possible that you could double or even triple the amount of coins you have if you’re willing to ride ups and downs.

-If you’ve been holding the coin or token that you want to flip for a while, then you may already be familiar with its trends of ups and downs.
-If not, study the chart to try to figure out the best times to buy and sell.
+If you’ve been holding the coin or token that you want to flip for a while, then you may be already familiar with its trends of ups and downs.
+If not, study the chart to try to figure out the best time to buy and sell.